SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-xml-formatted-logs.md

 ### Parse attribute values

-To parse the `id` attribute you could use the following:
+To parse the `id` attribute you'd use the following:

 ```sql
 * | parse xml "/users/user/@id" as id